xp4xbox/Puffader/readme.md

 * Ability to control how you want the backspace key to be outputed as.
 * Ability to stop the program via ctrl-rshift-h.
 * Ability to log special characters.
+* Ability to embed an undetectable meterpreter shell
 * Optional persistence.
 * Ability to capture window mouse clicks
 * Checking for multiple instances